List of all articles

 Explains how to verify your site with a “DNS TXT record” if asked by Google Webmaster Tools.

-How to configure your Tiger Technologies domain name for use with Office 365.
+Explains how to configure your domain name for use with the “Microsoft 365 Business” Exchange mail server plan.

 This page explains how to configure your domain name when your website is hosted at Squarespace.com.